 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 4 years 3 months

 Jacobus is leading three School District 833 “Parent University” sessions next week on youth brain development.
 Some of the material focuses on adolescents, but he said the information could appeal to parents with children of all ages.

 Recently reported criminal activity in Cottage Grove: Underage drinking A 15-year-old St. Paul Park boy was turned over to his parents after he was found intoxicated March 29 outside a...

 Organizers hope a schedule change leads to a larger and more diverse crowd at the annual Cottage Grove Area Chamber of Commerce’s Business Showcase.
 The event is from 10 a.m. to 3 p.m.
 Saturday, April 26, at the Cottage Grove Ice Arena.